anweiss/cddl/README.md

 - Validate CBOR data structures (might eventually support this given it's one of the primary goals for CDDL, but not focused on this at the moment)
 - Performance

+## Why Rust?

+Rust is a systems programming language designed around safety and is ideally-suited for resource-constrained systems.
+CDDL and CBOR are designed around small code and message sizes and constrained nodes, scenarios that Rust has also been designed for.

 ## Features supported by the parser